Registration and Enrollment Requirements

 - Previously graduate degree-seeking, returning as graduate degree-seeking - If different programs and/or different plans, must reapply and waive fee unless filing premium application.
 If same program, same plan, and in good standing, must submit re-entry form

 - Previously graduate non-degree seeking, returning as graduate degree-seeking - Must reapply and pay fee

 - Previously graduate degree-seeking, returning as graduate non-degree seeking - If in good standing, must submit re-entry form

 - Previously graduate taking undergraduate courses (GRU), coming back as graduate taking undergraduate courses (GRU) - Must submit re-entry form

-If the student qualifies under the readmission policy, the student must submit a re-entry form and return it to the Office of the Registrar by the first day of class.
+If the student qualifies under the readmission policy, the student must submit a re-entry form and return it to the Office of the Registrar 10 days before the first day of class.

 In addition, the student must submit official transcripts for all institutions of higher education he/she attended after last attending UT Dallas.
 If official transcripts are not received by Census Day, the student will be automatically dropped from any currently enrolled courses.
 The readmitted student may be required to submit bacterial meningitis vaccination necessary forms before being allowed to register.

 Upper-division undergraduates who are classified as seniors may petition their Associate Dean to take graduate courses by completing the appropriate form available in the student's academic advising office.
 If approved, these graduate courses can be applied toward satisfying undergraduate degree requirements or can be designated for future application toward a graduate degree requirement at UT Dallas.
 The student must declare at the time of registration for the course, on a form provided by the Undergraduate Associate Dean, how each approved course is to be applied.
 Once applied, the options cannot be changed.
 Approvals will be subject to the conditions outlined in the following sections.